dborzov/bondonnaise/README.md

         low = mid
 return low,high
 ```
 For challenge 1 we get the one closer by absolute value, and for challenge 2 we use those bounds for linear interpolation.
+If there are several government bonds with the same term value, we take the average of the yield instead.